What math placement test does Perimeter College at Georgia State University use?

-What is Georgia Perimeter College known for?
+What is Perimeter College at Georgia State University known for?

 In 2015, Georgia Perimeter College merged with Georgia State University to form Perimeter College, an urban research university with multiple campuses in the metropolitan area of Atlanta.
 The newest campus, in Covington, was established on land donated by the Arnold Fund and opened as Newton campus in 2007.
 The Clarkston campus, on the other hand, was originally known as DeKalb College, which opened in 1964.
 This campus is home to the DeKalb Symphony Orchestra.
 The renowned Perimeter College Botanical Garden and a Science, Technology, Engineering and Math (STEM) Resource and Study Center are a part of the Decatur campus.
 The Alpharetta campus attracts many students interested in dual-enrollment, in business, or in studying science in a setting where they can make use of its large wing of biology and chemistry labs.
 The Dunwoody campus has an observatory that is open to both locals and astronomy students.
 The campus is also known for its dental hygiene program and a clinic that provides low-cost dental care to the community.